 4.7.
 Customize images for correct feedback

-Open the Feedback Master and add the following actions to the On Load event of Correct Feedback Layer.
+Open the Feedback Master and add the following actions to the On Load event of the Correct Feedback Layer.

 Step 5: Preview and Export Picture Reveal Game

 The final step to complete this game is Exporting.
 HTML5 output will help the players interact with the game.
 Therefore, we will export the Picture Reveal Game to HTML5.
 However, one step right before that is to preview the game.
-This helps us to know how the game actually works by pressing F5 on the keyboard or click the HTML5 Preview button.
+This helps us to know how the game actually works by pressing F5 on the keyboard or clicking the HTML5 Preview button.
 The game then operates in a web browser and you can interact with it as when it has been published.